HomeUpdated to 2025 tax year

 Scenario 1: No dependent children in Canada → RC151 online submission

-Scenario 2: Dependent children in Canada, but not eligible (or not yet eligible) for the Canada Child Benefit → RC151 by mail
+Scenario 2: Came with children to Canada, but not eligible (or not yet eligible) for the Canada Child Benefit → RC151 by mail

-Scenario 3: Children in Canada and they are eligible for the Canada Child Benefit → RC66 and schedule RC66SCH by mail (there is no online option).
+Scenario 3: Came with children to Canada and they are eligible for the Canada Child Benefit → RC66 and schedule RC66SCH by mail (there is no online option).

 Listing children on the RC-151: